mike-liuliu/mike-liuliu/README.md

 My old email address (gl-liu13@mails.tsinghua.edu.cn) is no longer in use.
 Please use my new address (gl-liu13@tsinghua.org.cn) if you need to contact me.
 Please do not send me spam.
 Any spam I receive will be reported.

+05/03/2025:

+I have been nominated by the program chair committee of ICONIP 2025 to serve as Reviewer.
+ICONIP has long served as the premiere forum for research and development in neural information processing in the Asia-Pacific region and beyond.
+The conference spans a broad range of topics including theory and algorithms of machine learning and neural networks, computational neuroscience, and data-driven applications in domains such as healthcare, robotics, vision, language, security and neuromorphic computing.
+The 32nd International Conference on Neural Information Processing (ICONIP 2025) will be held 20–24 November 2025 at the Okinawa Institute of Science and Technology Graduate University (OIST) in Okinawa, Japan.

+08/22/2025:

 I have been invited to serve as a reviewer (and program committee member) for AISTATS 2026.
 AISTATS (International Conference on Artificial Intelligence and Statistics) is a leading conference in machine learning, artificial intelligence, and statistics, particularly well-regarded in North America and Europe.
 It is renowned for its integration of theory and practice, covering topics ranging from probabilistic models and Bayesian methods to deep learning and large-scale data analysis.
 The acceptance rate is approximately 30%.
 The deadline for abstract submissions is September 25, 2025.
 Submissions are welcome.

 9/23/2025: